thrashr888/s3staticuploader/readme.md

 ## TODO & Contributing

-List moved to [GitHub Issues](https://github.com/thrashr888/s3staticuploader/issues).
+TODO list in [GitHub Issues](https://github.com/thrashr888/s3staticuploader/issues).
 Please don't hesitate to submit an Issue or Pull Request.

 ## Special Thanks

 Idea thanks to the defunct [senduit.com](http://senduit.com).
 Made possible by Amazon's S3 service.
 Uses code from Twitter Bootstrap and HTML5 Boilerplate, naturally.
+Also inspired by the idea of *Software-with-a-Service*, as mentioned in the [Skypipe CLI tool](https://github.com/progrium/skypipe), "we can now build software leveraging features of software as a service that is packaged and distributed like normal open source software."

-## License
+## MIT License

 Copyright (C) 2012 Paul Thrasher